Why Do Games Crash After Overclocking CPU & GPU?

 The crashing of games caused by overclocking the CPU and GPU can be fixed by lowering the overclock settings.
 Overclocking a processor can occasionally result in instability, leading to a game’s crash.

-Reducing the overclock settings should assist in restoring stability and lessen the possibility of games crashing after they have been played.
+Reducing the overclock settings should assist in restoring stability and lessen the possibility of games crashing after playing.
 Disabling the overclocking settings is another excellent choice you have available to you.

 4. Update or Roll Back Graphic Card Driver